 First of all, it's important to know what agave is and where it actually comes from.
 "Agave nectar comes from the agave plant, but it is in no way a 'natural' sugar," she says.
 "The process used to make it is similar to the process used to make high-fructose corn syrup from corn starch."
 Wow.
 That would be the sound of our hippie-dippy nutritional bubble bursting.
 "Technically, agave nectar is a refined sugar.
 It actually contains even more fructose [the type of sugar found mostly in fruit and honey] than high-fructose corn syrup."

 But, wait a second, what about all of this jabber that agave is lower on the glycemic index than other sweeteners?
 "Yes, agave nectar has a low glycemic index compared to other sweeteners," Levine says.
 "This is because it is made of mostly fructose, which has a low glycemic index, but that does not necessarily mean that it is healthy for you."

-But!
-Just in case you think that a swap back to Splenda is safe, Levine warns: "If you're choosing between agave and artificial sweeteners, I would definitely say that agave is the lesser of two evils."
-However, if you're wondering whether it's worth it to shell out to add agave to your pantry, the answer is no. Says Levine: "You're better off using honey or maple syrup — but you still have to watch the portions of these sweeteners!"
-The bottom line: if you want to get fancy and impress your guests with your agave-glazed salmon, be our guest.
+But, just in case you think that a swap back to Splenda is safe, Levine warns, "If you're choosing between agave and artificial sweeteners, I would definitely say that agave is the lesser of two evils."
+However, if you're wondering whether it's worth it to shell out to add agave to your pantry, the answer is no. "You're better off using honey or maple syrup — but you still have to watch the portions of these sweeteners," says Levine.
+The bottom line is if you want to get fancy and impress your guests with your agave-glazed salmon, be our guest.
 But, know that as a diet-friendly sweetener option, agave nectar is kind of a bust.

 Madhava Agave Nectar Sweetener, $5.96, available at Walmart; Wholesome Sweeteners Organic Raw Blue Agave, $10.40, available at iHerb.